wurstscript/WurstScript/manual.md

 ## Variables

 Global (local) variables can be declared anywhere in a package (function).
-A constant value may be declared using the _val_ keyword.
-Variables are declared by writing the type of the variable before its name.
+A constant value may be declared using the _let_ keyword.
+Variables are declared by using the _var_ keyword or writing the type of the variable before its name.

-	// declaring a constant - the type is inferred from the inital expression val x = 5
+	// declaring a constant - the type is inferred from the inital expression let x = 5
 	// declaring a variable
+	var y = 5
-	int y = 7
+	// declaring a variable with explicit type int z = 7